lkilpatrick/gitstream-mkdocs/docs/10_github-app.md

 2. Add `.cm/gitstream.cm` and `.github/workflows/gitstream.yml` to your repo
 3. Get your automation for your next PR!

-gitStream can be installed for one repo, specific repos or all repos in your organization.
+gitStream can be installed for one repo, specific repos, or all repos in your organization.

-Note: we recommend installing for all repositories as it will also cover new repos you add in the future.
+Note: we recommend installing for all repositories, as it will also cover new repos you add in the future.
 You can change this setting at any time if you change your mind.

 The permissions are: